 Possible fee changes

-The fees for international students are reviewed annually, and additionally the University reserves the right to increase tuition fees in line with inflation up to 4 per cent.
+The fees for international students are reviewed annually and the university reserves the right to increase the tuition fees in line with the RPIX measure of inflation up to 4 per cent.

 Below are further details on a range of relevant research councils, educational trusts, charities and employer sponsorship.

 All Research Councils consider funding individual postgraduates but the process is competitive and getting a place on a postgraduate programme does not guarantee you an award.